ZoltanNyaradi/Tic-Tac-Toe/README.md

 ### Future Implementions

-* In the futre will be different difficultes avaible.
+* In the future will be different difficulties available.
 * In every second game the bot will start the game.

 ## Technologies Used